swiftbar/SwiftBar/README.md

 * `<swiftbar.runInBash>false</swiftbar.runInBash>` - doesn't wrap plugins in Bash when running
 * `<swiftbar.type>streamable</swiftbar.type>` - mark plugin as Streamable
-* `<swiftbar.environment>['var1':'default value', 'var2':'default value', ... ]</swiftbar.environment>` - this variables will be passed in plugin's environment, in later release SwiftBar will provide a UI to change values for these variables.
+* `<swiftbar.environment>[var1:default value, var2:default value, ... ]</swiftbar.environment>` - this variables will be passed in plugin's environment, in later release SwiftBar will provide a UI to change values for these variables.

 #### Metadata for Binary Plugins